Ravbug/UnityHubNative/README.md

 cmake ..
 cmake --build . --config Release --target install
 ```
-Note for linux users: you will need to have the `webkit2gtk3` development package installed for your system.
-For Fedora, this can be installed with `sudo dnf install webkit2gtk3-devel.x86_64` and for Debian/Ubuntu it can be installed with `sudo apt install webkit2gtk-driver`

 ## Issues
 Please report all problems in the [Issues](https://github.com/Ravbug/wxWidgetsTemplate/issues) section of this repository.